NephMakes/NeedToKnow/readme.txt

 ----------
 Change log
 ----------

+v4.0.28
+* More fixes for UNIT_SPELLCAST event changes

+v4.0.27 (beta)
+* Update for WoW 8.0 Battle for Azeroth
+* Supports new PlaySound() arguments
+* UnitAura() no longer returns rank
+* UnitAura() no longer supports query by spell name
+* UNIT_SPELLCAST_SUCCEEDED no longer provides spell name and rank.
+* COMBAT_LOG_EVENT_UNFILTERED no longer has event payload.
+Using CombatLogGetCurrentEventInfo()
+* Removed reference to nonexistent NeedToKnow_GroupOptionsTemplate.xml in toc
+* Removed power bar functionality (was experimental anyway)
+* Thanks to jofmayer(Curse)/endymonium(Github) for code guidance

 4.0.03
  - Added "Last Raid Recipient" as a target for buff bars.
 Great for spells like Beacon of Light, Lifebloom, Earth Shield, etc.
  - Improved the system used for "Detect Extends".
 Hopefully this will fix the occasional occurrance of wildly incorrect extends.
 This also improves performance of those bars a little.